RC Primary School, Stevenage

 How is our curriculum delivered?

-As well as their geography during learning time.
-We have a school eco – committee with a representative from each class.
-The eco –committee meet to discuss ways we can improve the school such as introducing plastic recycling in school.
+We also have a school eco–committee with a representative from each class.
+The eco–committee meet to discuss ways we can improve the school environmentally.
+They carry out initiatives such as litter picking.

 How can I help from home?